tewhatuora/fhir-openapi-converter/README.md

 #### Development

-The `example-artifacts` directory contains some example FSH (FHIR Shorthand) files which contains example FHIR Profiles.
-When developing new features, specific FHIR features can be added to these files in order to develop against them.
+The `example-artifacts` directory contains an example, minimal Implementation Guide using FSH (FHIR Shorthand) files which contains an example CapabilityStatement used for development.
+When developing new features for this tool, updates should be made to this IG to test the feature.

 To compile the FSH files in the `example-artifacts/input` folder, run `sushi example-artifacts`.
 This will update the output files in the `example-artifacts/fsh-generated` folder.
 To run the tool using these artifacts, run `./src/cli.js --inputFolder ./example-artifacts`